Types Of Fireplaces: Aesthetics, Materials, And Fuel

-While $2000 may not seem like a lot for a fireplace, this is the price for the materials alone.
-In order to get a safe gas fireplace, you’ll need to hire a professional to install it.
-This can add hundreds or even thousands to the cost, but it is definitely worth it to have the fireplaces done safely.
+While $2,000 may not seem high for a fireplace, this is the price for the materials alone.
+For a safe gas fireplace, hire a professional to install it.

 Wood-Burning – $5000+

-Wood-burning fireplaces require hiring a professional.
-The materials alone are expensive, but this doesn’t include labor, installation, or inspections.
-Expect to pay quite a bit more than $5000 for a wood-burning fireplace.
+Wood-burning fireplaces require professional help.
+The materials are expensive, but this doesn’t include labor, installation, or inspections.
+Expect to pay quite a bit more than $5,000 for a wood-burning fireplace.

-When you picture a fireplace, you probably picture a stone fireplace with wood-burning inside.
-That may be the most common type of fireplace, but there are other types of fuel you can use besides wood.
+When you picture a fireplace, you picture a stone fireplace with wood-burning inside.
+That may be the most common type of fireplace, but there are other types available.

-Some rare types of fuel include gel or pellets.
-While these fuels are great options, they aren’t popular.
-Modern-day fireplaces use three primary types of fuel.
-All have dangers and benefits.
-Here is what you need to know.
+Rare fuel types include gel or pellets.
+While they are good options, they’re not popular.
+Modern-day fireplaces burn three types of fuel.

 According to the Environmental Protection Agency, “Smoke may smell good, but it’s not good for you.
 The biggest health threat from smoke is from fine particles, also called fine particulate matter or PM2.5.
 These microscopic particles can get into your eyes and respiratory system, where they may cause burning eyes, runny nose, and illnesses, such as bronchitis.”

-Gas fireplaces are fairly common.
+Gas fireplaces are common.
 They heat a house well and don’t produce smoke.
-However, the flames do produce carbon monoxide and nitrogen and sulfur oxides.
+However, the flames do produce carbon monoxide, and nitrogen and sulfur oxides.
 This means that gas fireplaces need vents.

 If you experience any signs of carbon monoxide poisoning, contact the poison control center.
-You should also always make sure your fire alarm detects gases and is always up-to-date and up-to-code.
+You should also make sure your fire alarm detects gases and is up-to-date.